 In my gardening business, I have both seen huge benefits from using mycorrhizal fungi when planting.
 We have significantly reduced plant losses when planting in less than ideal conditions.

-These fungi are essential to optimum plant health and should be used whenever planting or seeding, propagating, or transplanting.
+These fungi are essential to optimum plant health and should be used whenever planting, seeding, propagating, or transplanting.
 The fungi will stay with the plant for life, so you only need to do this once!

-In soil that has recently been tilled/worked, compacted, waterlogged, drought-stressed, or treated with chemicals, mycorrhizae will be lacking.
-They are typically not present in imported topsoil or most potting soil mixes, either, and they cannot be multiplied in compost as they need a living plant host to survive.
+In soil that has recently been compacted, waterlogged, tilled/worked, drought-stressed, or treated with chemicals, mycorrhizae will be lacking.
+They are typically not present in imported topsoil or most potting soil mixes either.
+They cannot be multiplied in compost as they need a living plant host to survive.
 In any of these scenarios, they need to be added back to the soil.
+This product is also helpful in improving the quality and health of a newly-seeded lawn.

 How it Works